logoweb

 The castle, with its thick stone walls and characteristic lighthouse, has jaw-dropping views of the coast and the city alike.
 Inside, visitors can explore subway tunnels, exhibition rooms that recount the history of the fortification and check out old cannons that once defended the city.
 What’s more, every night the traditional cannon shot ceremony is held, an event that recreates the shot to notify the citizens of the Cuban capital that, from that moment on, they would have to stay behind the city walls.

 Morro Castle is a must-visit for those looking to learn about Cuba’s military history while taking in one of the most stunning views of Havana.
-This
+This historic monument harks back to the island’s colonial past and remains an important landmark in Cuban culture to this day.

 icon-close